mosuka/blast/README.md

 ### Running cluster on Docker compose

-Also, running a Blast cluster on Docker composer.
+Also, running a Blast cluster on Docker compose.

 ```bash
 $ docker-compose up